Definition of Human Trafficking

 Trafficking Victims Protection Act (TVPA)

-The Trafficking Victims Protection Act (TVPA) of 2000, 2003 and 2005 prosecutes traffickers, protects victims and prevents trafficking, making it a federal crime and victims eligible for federally-funded benefits.
+The Trafficking Victims Protection Act (TVPA) of 2000, 2003, and 2005 prosecutes traffickers, protects victims, and prevents trafficking.
+The Act makes trafficking a federal crime, and victims eligible for federally-funded benefits.
 The 2008 TVPRA provides assistance for child victims and enhances the ability to criminally punish traffickers.

-If you think you have come into contact with a victim of human trafficking, please call the National Human Trafficking Resource Center Hotline: 1-888-3737-888
+If you think you have come into contact with a victim of human trafficking, please call the National Human Trafficking Hotline: 1-888-3737-888